ropable/pelican-blog/content/pages/home.md

 These days I'm the stereotypical DevOps guy; I can generally keep the software stack available and reliable (as long as we're using some variety of *nix).
 I can manage the hardware too, but I prefer to steer clear of working with actual physical hardware as much as possible.
-Weekend callouts to the data centre are a distant, non-cherished memory.
+Lately I've become quite familar with, and impressed by, Kubernetes.

 I enjoy woodworking, strength training, powerlifting, rock climbing & bouldering, marvelling at online subcultures, learning cool things on Hacker News, and